Associate in Applied Science (A.A.S.)

 The A.A.S. in accounting degree program at FLCC is conveniently accessible on the internet and may be fully completed online.
 For more information on FLCC’s online learning programs, contact the Office of Online Learning at (585)-785-1303 or you can visit the colleges’ online degree programs page.

 Upon completion of this degree program, students will have the ability to:

 Field trips bring real-life experience to theory presented in the classroom.
-Students also attend Institute of Management Accountants (IMA) dinners, which provide valuable networking opportunities.
+As an accounting major, you will attend dinners at the Institute of Management Accountants (IMA), which provide valuable networking opportunities.

-Graduates of this program have transferred to baccalaureate degree programs at four-year institutions such as St. John Fisher College, Nazareth College, University of Buffalo, Keuka College, Rochester Institute of Technology, and SUNY College at Oswego.*
+Graduates of this program have transferred to baccalaureate degree programs at four-year institutions* such as:

 Others have gone on to begin careers as accounting clerks immediately after graduation from FLCC.
 The list of accounting graduates that have gone on to become chief accountants, controllers or business owners of accounting/tax firms, continues to grow.

 Salary: According to the Occupational Outlook Handbook, the median annual wage for accountants and auditors was $63,550 in May 2012.

 * This is a sampling of some of the four-year colleges and universities to which FLCC students have transferred.
 Please consult your advisor or the educational planning and career services office for a complete listing of transfer agreements between Finger Lakes Community College and four-year institutions.